OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Howrey, Meg - The Wanderers
 - Leroux, Gaston - The Phantom of the Opera
 - Lewis, C.S. - The Chronicles of Narnia
+- Penny, Laurie - Everything Belongs to the Future
 - Pynchon, Thomas - V.
 - Shaara, Michael - The Killer Angels
 - Stephenson, Neal - Anathem